 Information for All International Applicants

-George Mason University offers a limited number of merit-based scholarships to highly qualified international freshmen students who are non-immigrant, non-resident, and degree seeking.
-Scholarships range from $2,000 to $10,000 per academic year and are renewable for up to four years based on good academic standing.
-To be considered for this competitive scholarship, you must submit your complete application for freshman admission by April 1.
+George Mason University offers a limited number of merit-based scholarships to highly qualified international freshmen and transfer students who are non-immigrant, non-resident, and degree seeking.
+These scholarships are renewable for up to four years for freshman and three years for transfers based on good academic standing.
+All admitted applicants are automatically considered for these scholarships.
 There is not a separate scholarship application.

 Eligibility Criteria and Review Process

 - There is not a separate scholarship application form.
-All qualified freshman applicants will be considered for scholarship as part of the regular application review process.
+All qualified international freshman and transfer applicants will be considered for scholarship as part of the regular application review process.

 - Scholarships are awarded using a holistic review process.
 While GPA and test scores are the most important criteria, they are not the only criteria considered.